spothero/Partner-SDK-iOS/README.md

 }
 ```

-And here is what it would look like on launch (assuming you just went with the hard-coded name):
+And here is what it would look like on launch:

 ![](readme_img/custom_nav_bar.png)